quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~
 {: #quic-parametersset-def title="QUICParametersSet definition"}

 Additionally, this event can contain any number of unspecified fields.
-This is to
+This is
-reflect setting of for example unknown (greased) transport parameters or employed
+to reflect setting of, for example, unknown (greased) transport parameters or
-(proprietary) extensions.
+custom extensions.

 ## parameters_restored {#quic-parametersrestored}
 Importance: Base

 When using QUIC 0-RTT, clients are expected to remember and restore the server's
 transport parameters from the previous connection.
-This event is used to indicate
+The `parameters_restored`
-which parameters were restored and to which values when utilizing 0-RTT.
-Note that
+event is used to indicate which parameters were restored and to which values
-not all transport parameters should be restored (many are even prohibited from
+when utilizing 0-RTT.
+Note that not all transport parameters should be restored
-being re-utilized).
-The ones listed here are the ones expected to be useful for
+(many are even prohibited from being re-utilized).
+The ones listed here are the
-correct 0-RTT usage.
+ones expected to be useful for correct 0-RTT usage.

 Definition: